Samuel-Martin23/C_Prompt/README.md

 printing out your message to the user instead of calling printf before you use an input function.

-### Format specifiers supported by the prompt library:
+### Format specifiers supported by the prompt function:
 Format Specifier  | Data Type
 ------------- | -------------
 %c  | char